Banana: Description

 The banana fruits develop from the banana heart, in a large hanging cluster called a bunch, made up of around nine tiers called hands, with up to 20 fruits to a hand.
 A bunch can weigh 22–65 kg.
 The stalk ends of the fruits connect up to the rachis part of the inflorescence.
 Opposite the stalk end, is the blossom end, where the remnants of the flower deviate the texture from the rest of the flesh inside the peel.

 The fruit has been described as a "leathery berry".
-There is a protective outer layer (a peel or skin) with numerous long, thin strings (Vascular bundles), which run lengthwise between the skin and the edible inner white flesh.
-The peel is less palatable and usually discarded after peeling the fruit, optimally done from the blossom end, but often started from the stalk end.
+There is a protective outer layer (a peel or skin) with numerous long, thin strings (vascular bundles), which run lengthwise between the skin and the edible inner white flesh.
+The peel is less palatable and usually discarded after peeling the fruit.
 The inner part of the common yellow dessert variety can be split lengthwise into three sections that correspond to the inner portions of the three carpels by manually deforming the unopened fruit.
 In cultivated varieties, fertile seeds are usually absent.